fabian-vis/matching-app/README.md

-# matching-app
+# Matching-app
-Matching app for gamers to get matched with other gamers that match their preferences.
+this project is matching app for gamers to get matched with other gamers that match their preferences.

 # What do you need?